Imelda Lambertini

-Imelda Lambertini (1322 – May 12, 1333) is the patroness of First Communicants.
+Imelda Lambertini (1322 – 12 May 1333) was an Italian Catholic mystic and devotee of the Dominican Order.
+She is the patroness of First Communicants and many dioceses make use of her feast as a day to schedule First Communions and Confirmations.

 Biography

 Imelda Lambertini was born in 1322 in Bologna, the only child of Count Egano Lambertini and Castora Galuzzi.
 Her parents were devout Catholics and were known for their charity and generosity to the underprivileged of Bologna.
 On her fifth birthday, she requested to receive the Eucharist; however the custom at the time was that children did not receive their First Communion until age 14.

 At age nine, she went to live with the Dominican nuns at Val di pietra, near Bologna.

-On May 12, 1333, the day of the vigil of the Ascension, she knelt in prayer and the "Light of the Host" was reportedly witnessed above her head by the Sacristan, who then fetched the priest so he could see.
+On 12 May 1333, the day of the vigil of the Ascension, she knelt in judora and the "Light of the Host" was reportedly witnessed above her head by the Sacristan, who then fetched the priest so he could see.
 After seeing this miracle, the priest felt compelled to admit her to receiving the Eucharist.
 Immediately after receiving it, Imelda went back to her seat, and decided to stay after Mass and pray.
 Later when a nun came to get her for supper, she found her still kneeling with a smile on her face.
 The nun called her name, but she did not stir, so she lightly tapped Imelda on the shoulder, at which time Imelda collapsed to the floor, dead.
 Her remains are kept in Bologna at the Church of San Sigismondo, beneath the wax effigy of her likeness.

 The cultus of Lambertini has grown so popular that a confraternity for First Communicants has been established in her honor and the last Eucharistc Congress held in Bergamo passed a petition for her canonization.

 Beatification

+Lambertini's spiritual writings were approved by theologians on 8 June 1891, 13 March 1894, and 19 March 1895.
+Her cause was formally opened on 11 December 1897, granting her the title of Servant of God.

 Lambertini was beatified by Pope Leo XII in 1826.

+Imelda Lambertini (1322–1333) was a young Dominican girl from Bologna, Italy, known for her intense devotion to the Eucharist.
+According to tradition, she miraculously received her First Communion at age 11 when a consecrated Host appeared above her head — and she died in ecstatic joy immediately after.

+Her cult (veneration) as a holy child and Eucharistic devotee began almost immediately after her death, and devotion spread especially among the Dominicans and children preparing for First Communion.

+Pope Leo XII in 1826 formally approved her public cultus — meaning he authorized public liturgical veneration of her as Blessed Imelda.

+However, this was not the result of a formal canonization process like we know today (with positio, miracles, and so on).
+Instead, it was what’s called an equivalent or equipollent beatification — or, more precisely, a confirmation of cultus.